lalaithion/MonadPaper/monads.md

     print(value)
 ```

-## Combining The Above
+### Combining The Above

 ```python
 def divide_elements(ls, i1, i2):
     return ls[i1]/ls[i2]
 ```

 Now, we've combined the two operations in python which might lead to an exception, and we've done it in a way that allows for three different operations to result in an exception.
-We can use the above functions to rewrite this function so that it won't throw any errors, by checking after each step for an error code.
+We can rewrite this function so that it won't throw any errors, by checking after each step for an error code.

 ```python
 def index(ls, i):